EcotopeResearch/starter_pipeline/README.md

         2. Edit create_full_var_names.py in the top section to set file_suffix = '.gz' and then set Run the command
             $ python create_full_var_names.py
         3. Fill out the columns (particularly the variable_name column) for each variable you would like to end up in the database.
 NOTE: make sure you do not include any spaces or commas in the varriable_names column.
+            Work with the project’s design engineer to name points and follow Ecotope’s variable naming conventions:
+            i.
+Names should be VariableType_EquipmentName (ex.
+Flow_HPWH1, PowerIn_SwingTank)
+            ii.
+Temperature variables should start with ‘Temp_’ iii.
+Power variables should start with ‘PowerIn_’ iv.
+Flow variables should start with ‘Flow_’
+            v.
+Calculated heat variables should start with ‘HeatOut_’
         4. In a terminal, navigate to starter_pipeline/code/helpful_scripts/ and run
             $ python compress_full_varriable_names.py
         This will create a compressed Variable_Names.csv under starter_pipeline/input/